 Cruise Summary

-Often called “Scotland in miniature,” Arran offers rugged mountains, rolling lowlands, and Brodick Castle with its exquisite gardens.
-The Isle of Arran Heritage Museum provides a nostalgic step back in time.
+Often called “Scotland in miniature,” Arran features rugged mountains, rolling lowlands, and Brodick Castle with exquisite gardens.
+Explore the Isle of Arran Heritage Museum for a nostalgic step back in time.

-Known as “God’s Island,” Gigha features the breathtaking Achamore Gardens, spanning over 50 acres of exotic and rare plant species.
+Gigha boasts the breathtaking Achamore Gardens, with over 50 acres of rare and exotic plant species.

 Home to the legendary Fingal’s Cave, created by dramatic basalt columns and the forces of the Atlantic.
-Keep watch for basking sharks as we approach..
+Keep watch for basking sharks as we approach.
+Marvel at dramatic basalt columns and the forces of the Atlantic.
+Watch for dolphins and seabirds.

 Explore Kisimul Castle standing proudly in Castle Bay or climb Heaval for panoramic views of the Scottish isles.
 Barra is famously known as the island of Whisky Galore.